Shopping Actions has a new name! Shopping Actions is now Buy on Google. You’ll see the new name across the help center. Learn more

 Each day, Google will determine whether you’re owed a balance from your Google Payments account (visible via Merchant Center).
 If your disbursement threshold is reached (by default $1 for US and 1€ for France), then Google will automatically transfer the amount due to your bank account.

 The transferred funds will correspond to order shipments that occurred based on your settlement period (excluding deductions such as refunds, appeasements, commissions), and will continue with this disbursement schedule once on the new experience.
-Generally, merchants that joined Shopping Actions after July 20, 2019 are paid daily with each payment covering for the orders shipped at least 14 days ago.
-Merchants, who onboarded before July 20, 2019 are paid daily with each payment covering for the orders shipped at least a day before.
+Generally, retailers that joined Buy on Google after July 20, 2019 are paid daily with each payment covering for the orders shipped at least 14 days ago.
+Retailers, who onboarded before July 20, 2019 are paid daily with each payment covering for the orders shipped at least a day before.

 There is no need to link your bank account to your Merchant Center account, as all the bank disbursements will be managed through your payment service provider.
 You can continue using Merchant Center for order management, returns, and to access a settlement report for transaction-level details, which will also align with your payment service provider account.

 Returns and refund updates are to be coordinated through Google.
-Once Google transmits this info to your payment service provider, the latter will processes the refund and adjust the balance/transaction ledger accordingly to their policy
+Once Google transmits this info to your payment service provider, the latter will process the refund and adjust the balance/transaction ledger accordingly to their policy.

 You’ll start on a 28-day disbursement schedule.
 This means you’ll receive payments for the orders you’ve shipped 28 days post order shipment date.

-For Top Retailer scores: payment disbursed 1 day after we receive the delivery proof notification* (14 days without delivery confirmation)
+- For Top Retailer scores: payment disbursed 1 day after we validate the tracking ID sent to us (14 days without a valid tracking ID).

 You can help to make sure Google receives proof of delivery by partnering with an integrated carrier, and by providing a valid tracking ID along with the shipment notification.